 When you send your daughter to a boot camp, it can be hard to know what to expect.
 The first and most important thing to know is that the separation, while difficult, is necessary for both you and your daughter.
 Your whole family has probably been walking on eggshells, always anxiously awaiting your daughter’s next outburst or worrying constantly about her wellbeing.
 When your daughter is at boot camp, she will be safe and you can rest easy.

 The main purpose of boot camps for girls is to teach your daughter the value of discipline and obedience to authority.
 Your daughter has probably been causing all kinds of havoc in the home and in her personal life by refusing to accept your rules, running her life according to her own program, and generally doing whatever she wants.
 When she comes back after a really boot camp, this attitude should be gone.
 If the boot camp is not run well, she could come back with even worse attitudes and behaviors.
 Be sure to check the references of any boot camp and call other parents who have had their girl there.

 A successful boot camp experience will have shown your daughter that she simply cannot do whatever she wants.
 She will accept her place in the home as your daughter and show a new level of respect and understanding for your rules.
 She will humbly go about doing her chores, doing her homework, and following the rules you impose upon her.

+Boot camps may have their place, but they are not a solution for every issue.
 How can you know if a female boot camp program is the right fit for your daughter?

 Girls boot camps are short-term programs with a very singular aim.
 As such, you need to make sure that your daughter is a fit for the program to which you send her.
 If her problems are extensive or have been going on for a very long time, she might need a higher level of care.